ngenne/folder_drawer/README.md

 C:> python folder_drawer.py "\\path\to\folder"
 ```

-It works from all CLI (Unix/Windows).
-On Windows, you might encounter some problems about very long path to files/folders (> 256 characters).
-Also, make sure to have permissions to read all contents through folders when you will use network paths, otherwise _folderstats_ will not be able to index the content.
+It works from all CLI (Unix/Windows). <del>On Windows, you might encounter some problems about very long path to files/folders (> 256 characters).</del> Also, make sure to have permissions to read all contents through folders when you will use network paths, otherwise _folderstats_ will not be able to index the content.

 ### To Do